 Insurance companies handle payments differently.
-Follow the instructions from your insurer about how and when to make your premium payment.
+Follow the instructions from your insurance company about how and when to make your

-Once you enroll in a plan, you'll pay your premiums directly to the insurance company — not to the Health Insurance Marketplace.
-Your coverage won't start until you pay your first premium.
-Make sure you continue to pay your monthly premiums to your health insurance company on time.
+Once you enroll in a plan, your coverage won't start until you pay your first premium.
+You'll pay your premiums directly to the insurance company — not the Marketplace.
+Make sure you pay your monthly premiums to your health insurance company on time.
 If you don't, the insurance company could end your coverage.

-How you can know if your health insurance is active
+How to tell if your health insurance is active

 How to verify your enrollment online

-- If you don't see your summary or still aren't sure you finished enrollment, call your insurance company.
+If you can't find your plan coverage summary or still aren't sure you finished enrollment, call your insurance company.
 They can confirm if you enrolled and paid your first premium.

-- Your plan will send you a membership package with enrollment materials and a health insurance card as proof of your insurance.
+Your plan will send you a membership packet with enrollment materials and a health insurance card as proof of your insurance.
 You'll use the card when you get health care services, so keep it in a safe place.

-- Carefully review these, and look through your plan's provider directory to see where you can get care.
+Carefully review these, and look through your plan's provider directory to find where you can get care.

-- If you didn't receive a card, call your insurer to see if you should have received one already and to make sure your coverage is effective.
+If you didn't get a card, call your insurer to check if you should have gotten one already and to make sure your coverage is active.
 You can find your insurer's phone number on their website.